Friday, March 2, 2018

 And funny enough, I'm not sure how much more I can talk about Final Fantasy, especially when no new games are out, and I'm not playing anything new.
 I do have a Final Fantasy Type-0 awaiting my gameplay, and I did just download a Final Fantasy Dissidia on my phone that I haven't touched yet, so we'll see.
 I'm going to stretch it out for as long as I can.

 If you aren't already aware, most of the Final Fantasy games are single-player role-playing games (RPGs).
 FFXI and FFXIV were massively multiplayer online role-playing games (MMORPGs), and with the PS4, the FFXV team had the chance to make the game this HUGE endeavor with the main single-player game, a PC game they just released, a mobile game, playable side games, etc. One of the side games is Comrades: A Multiplayer Expansion, so I threw away my lack of care for MMORPGs and am trying this out (mainly because it's a world I'm already familiar with.
-I did the same with FFVII: Dirge of Cerberus, which is a first-person shooter).
+I did the same with FFVII: Dirge of Cerberus, which is a third-person shooter).

 The great thing about this game is that you can create your own avatar, so I get to put myself in the game!
 If you follow me on Twitter, you know my greatest "argh" about Final Fantasy games is the lack of black women in the franchise.
 There are over 15 games, and so far, only X and XV have given us black women as non-playable side-characters (Dona and Sania).
 I'd love to see a black woman MC in the next installment.
 For now, I will enjoy literally seeing myself in the MMORPG.